ewyler/monorepo/README.md

 - No need for explicit version management (all packages always use the latest)
 - Simple, single command dependency installation and builds
 - Still properly model things as separate packages so things could be broken out and versioned if desired
+- Able to share dependencies (e.g. typescript) across all packages so everything is on the same version

 # Do stuff